“I believe feminism is grounded in supporting the choices of women even if we wouldn’t make certain choices for ourselves.”

 Something like defending her opinion to like Louis C.K., even though he’s a vulgar comic, just doesn’t come across the same way it originally would have before Masturbation Gate 2018 and the #metoo era.

 While it’s certainly not Gay’s fault that she wrote these essays well before the rise of Comrade Trump, it did cloud my reading experience of the pop-cultural essays because everything has changed so much.
-Tyler Perry is problematic for the black community she argues, while the news explodes with Trump’s latest racist remarks about “send her back” or laughing at Congressman Cumming’s house being burgled.
+Tyler Perry is problematic for the black community she argues, while the news explodes with Trump’s latest racist or deranged remarks.

 We live in a completely fucking different multi-verse since this book was published and the issues of then seem so small in comparison of what is happening today.
 Again, no fault of the author’s, but this did affect my enjoyment of this book.